-- One “sock rocket” – made by stuffing 2 or 3 balled up socks into the end of another calf-high sock (An alternate way of constructing sock rockets is noted below)
+- At least one “sock rocket” – made by stuffing 2 or 3 balled-up socks into the end of another calf-high sock (An alternate way of constructing sock rockets is noted below.)

-Game questions (see attachment at end of lesson - to download, click on the underlined words "David and Goliath Game Questions.doc")
+- Print a copy of the game questions - see attachment at end of lesson, under the word "Files."
+To download, click on "David and Goliath Game Questions.doc")

 - Hang the Goliath securely from the ceiling at one end of the room.

 - Choose a spot on the floor for the kids to stand where it will be somewhat challenging to hit Goliath with the sock rocket.
-Place a line of masking tape on the carpet at the spot you have chosen.
-For our preschoolers we used a hula hoop placed an appropriate distance from Goliath.
-Students were to stand inside the hula hoop.
+Place a line of masking tape on the floor at the spot you have chosen.
+(For our preschoolers we used a hula hoop placed an appropriate distance from Goliath.
+Students were to stand inside the hula hoop.)

-- Practice throwing the sock rocket at the Goliath banner yourself so you can demonstrate how to do it to the kids and so that you can assure yourself that the banner is securely hung up.
+- Practice throwing the sock rocket at the Goliath banner yourself, so you can demonstrate how to do it and so that you can assure yourself that the banner is securely hung up.
 Hold the sock at the end opposite “the ball.”
 Raise your hand above and behind your head.
 Move your arm forward toward the target (almost like throwing a dart!) and let it soar!
 (Note: this is not the way that David would have done it but prevents sock rockets from flying all over the classroom!)
-This picture is of our preschoolers getting a chance to hit Goliath.
-They played a paired-down version of this game.
+The picture above is of our preschoolers getting a chance to hit Goliath.
+They played a pared-down version of this game.

 - Procure “waste hose” from Sara Lee Hosiery.
 They will ship you a box of white waste hose (The toes are not sown in them).
 There are about 240 hose in a box.
 They charge ten dollars to cover shipping and handling.
 Make your check payable to Sara Lee Hosiery and mail it to: Sara Lee Hosiery